-The financial statements are prepared on a going concern basis under the historical cost convention, modified to include certain items at fair value.
-The Trustees are mindful of the very small surplus in the year, and shortfall in general funds, and have prepared a budget and cash flow to operate within the income that the Board believes will be available with the addition of a loan from a Trustee.
+The financial statements are prepared on a going concern basis under the historical cost convention.
+The Trustees are mindful of the small surplus in the year, and have prepared a budget and cash flow to operate within the income that the Board believes will be available with the addition of a loan from a Trustee.
 Trustees are also seeking additional funds and grants.
 The Trustees are also working with the Board of the trading subsidiary to return the trading entity, which operates the tea rooms, to a profit for the benefit of the Charity over the coming summer season.